stelligent/database-artifact-factory/README.md

   This is the Aurora RDS database cluster id to clone.
 Even when creating a fresh database cluster, there should be a "source" database that it is re-creating - just without data.
 * *liquibase_changelog_path*
   This is the local path to a Liquibase changelog.yaml file.
+This can be `dontcare` if you only want the artifact to be able to clone.

-This value must end in .yaml.
+  If the value is not dontcare, then this value must end in .yaml and reference an existing file.
 For more information on changelog format, please see: https://docs.liquibase.com/concepts/basic/changelog.html?_ga=2.262345164.1315656423.1591044713-322389793.1589995557.
 An example changelog:
 ```
 databaseChangeLog: